jluudev/365-group-project/docs/peer_review_response.md

 - made consistent error handling in guild/send_party
 - Added age to hero table
 - added docstrings to all function endpoints and class declarations
+- the following endpoints have been updated to reflect more informative success and failure messages
+    - create_monster
+    - raise_level
+    - recruit_hero